Reviews are the lifeblood of your service business.

 This is a more aggressive strategy, but it gets the job done better than anything else you will try.

-If you’ve done a good job and the customer is satisfied, then a friendly request to provide a review while you’re still on site is perfectly reasonable.
+If you’ve done a good job and the customer is satisfied, a friendly request to provide a review while you’re still on site is perfectly reasonable.